nrn/photocopy/readme.md

 that will be called with (f, next, acc, val, key), and returns a function that should be called with the 'f' value.
 Should apply f and next in various ways to acc, val, and key.

+### done(acc, value, key)

+Test to see if acc is reduced, or value and key are both undefined.
+Useful to know if the transducing process is done.

 ### reduced(final)